 Doing the right things after trees have been damaged can make the difference between giving your trees a good chance of survival and losing them unnecessarily.

-If dead wooding is left unattended, it attracts pests and diseases.
+If dead wood is left unattended, it attracts pests and diseases.
 The removal of dead wood reduces the weight of a tree and so reduces the risk of limbs breaking off.
-Dead Wooding is often carried out hand in hand with Crown Thinning.
+Deadwooding is often carried out hand in hand with crown thinning.